dotkom/onlineweb4/README.md

 ### Devcontainer variants

-We have two ways to run the development environment, with the one suiting you depending on how you want to interact with the project dependencies:
+We have two ways to run the development environment, with the one suiting you depending on how you want to interact with the project dependencies.

+Note: regardless of base image, the remaning dependencies (and pre-commit) will be installed when you create the container.

+> _Important disclaimer:_ Be wary of combining local and devcontainer environments, in particular
+> local `.venv` and `node_modules`-folders can quickly make your environment confusing.

 #### Pre-built image with included dependencies (default)